theqquach/site_v3/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Feeding 9 Billion Case Competition - 3rd Place
+    url: ''
+    date: '2024-11-24'
+    awarder: UBC Land and Food Systems Undergraduate Society
+    icon: ''
+    summary: |
+      Placed third place in the 'Feeding 9 Billion' case competition hosted by LFSUS, a case competition that aims to find creative solutions to fight food insecurity.
+My multidisciplinary team of 4 decided to go with an income-supplementation program and presented our proposal to a panel of professors with various backgrounds.
   - title: Asset Management Level 3
     url: https://www.intuition.com/
     date: '2024-08-01'